3 Kinda Gross Things Babies Will Experience

 When you’re pregnant for the first time, you look forward to meeting your little one for a whole 9 months, and constantly imagine what that day will be like.

-You’d be forgiven for thinking your new baby would look all clean, with big bright blue eyes, wrapped in a pristine white towel, because that’s what the movies let us think!
+You’d be forgiven for thinking your new baby would look all clean, with big bright eyes, wrapped in a pristine white towel, because that’s what the movies let us think!
 What the movies don’t tell us, is that the baby they’re using for those scenes is probably a good four weeks old, and looks nothing like the red, slimy, wrinkly, kinda gross looking newborn you’ll actually be given.

 So that’s one thing that’s a little unexpected and kinda gross – here’s 3 more!